Keith-S-Thompson/get-versions/README.md

 this sequential version number, the (possibly abbreviated) hash, and the timestamp.

-Some command-line options are specfic to certain source control systems.
+Some command-line options are specfic to certain version control systems.
 This is not always enforce; in some cases, meaningless options are treated as errors, and in other cases they're silently ignored.